-- Two works that depict a procedure or have a narrative
+- One work that depicts a procedure or has a narrative

 - One work demonstrating ability to follow strict guidelines (i.e., a journal’s figure guidelines, or matching a magazine’s style)

-- One work demonstrating ability to communicate complex concept in metaphor
+- One work demonstrating ability to communicate a complex concept in metaphor

-Include a separate table of contents as a separate PDF.
+- Include a separate table of contents as a separate PDF.
 Contents must list title of work, year completed, media, intended audience, and a brief description of the work and how it relates to artist’s scientific pursuits.
-If submitting a medical illustration, instead of relating the work to your scientific studies, describe the scientific concept depicted and how it was researched and referenced.
+If submitting a medical illustration, instead of relating the work to your scientific studies, describe the scientific concept depicted and how you researched and referenced it.